chenyucheng0221/Nighttime-UDA/ResearchNote/Refign.md

   **Target domain:** adverse-condition images of ACDC

   **Goal:** Leverage normal-condition images overlapped with source and target domain as reference to imporove the predictions of target domain images.

+  *TN: This method highly relies on the reference image and the accuracy of the predicted pseudo-labels, but the reference image is synthesized by combining the scenes from target domain and illumination style from source domain, such combination may not completely simulate the real-world scenes.*

 - **Framework**